-Previous model-based studies providing extensive reconstructions of Alpine glaciers at the LGM directly model glacier behaviour considering dynamics and ice rheology (Becker et al., 2016; Seguinot et al., 2018; Višnjević et al., 2020).
-Conversely, our method is based on an empirical equation which calculates the envELA from temperature and precipitation
+glacier behaviour by considering the dynamics and ice rheology (Becker et al., 2016; Seguinot et al., 2018; Višnjević et al., 2020).
+Conversely, our method is based on an empirical equation which calculates the envELA from temperature and precipitation (Ohmura and Boettcher, 2018), and therefore, from the glaciological point of view, it is simpler than a glacier-model-based approach.
+Nevertheless, input data simulated with an RCM are more physically based and specific for the Alpine region.

-- 340 (Ohmura and Boettcher, 2018) and therefore from the glaciological point of view it is simpler than a glacier-model-based approach.
-Nevertheless, input data simulated with an RCM are more physically-based and specific for the Alpine region.
-The reconstruction of higher envELA in the eastern and south-western Alps, which has not yet been fully resolved in previous studies (Becker et al., 2016; Jouvet et al., 2017; Seguinot et al., 2018; Višnjević et al., 2020).
-Is more consistent with geomorphological evidence.
-According to geomorphological records (Ehlers et al., 2011), in these two sectors, hosting the - 345 Mur, Drava, Durance, and the Maritime Alps glaciers, a previous model-based reconstruction (Seguinot et al., 2018) apparently overestimated the glaciation by tens of kilometers.
-Likewise, an underestimation of the glacier extent was also found in previous studies for the Rhône Glacier complex, the Jura Mountains, the Lyon Lobe, the Adda, the Garda and the Piave sectors (Seguinot et al., 2018).
-Our results show a drop of the envELA in these sectors, which is more consistent with the geological reconstructions (Ehlers et al., 2011) (Fig. 6).
-Similarly, the application of a constant climate forcing to an ice-flow model - 350 (Becker et al., 2016) produced simulated glacier extents not consistent with the geological reconstructions of LGM moraine systems in the northern, eastern, and western Alps, although this model captured the meridional shift of the precipitation patterns across the Alps.
+The reconstruction of a higher envELA in the eastern and southwestern Alps, which has not yet been fully resolved in previous studies (Becker et al., 2016; Jouvet et al., 2017; Seguinot et al., 2018; Višnjević et al., 2020), is more consistent with geomorphological evidence.
+According to geomorphological records (Ehlers et al., 2011) in these two sectors, which host the Mur, Drava, Durance, and Maritime Alpine glaciers, a previous model-based reconstruction (Seguinot et al., 2018) apparently overestimated the glaciation by tens of kilometres.
+Likewise, an underestimation of the glacier extent was also found in previous studies for the Rhône Glacier complex, the Jura Mountains, the Lyon lobe, and the Adda, Garda and Piave sectors (Seguinot et al., 2018).
+Our results show a drop in the envELA in these sectors, which is more consistent with the geological reconstructions (Ehlers et al., 2011; Fig. 6).
+Similarly, the application of a constant climate forcing to an ice flow model (Becker et al., 2016) produced simulated glacier extents not consistent with the geological reconstructions of LGM moraine systems in the northern, eastern, and western Alps, although this model captured the meridional shift in the precipitation patterns across the Alps.

-The use of high resolution envELA information produced by the models can therefore integrate the understanding of glacier cycles and extent in the Alps.
-In fact, our palaeoclimate simulations describe with high detail the zonal and meridional

-- 355 temperature and precipitation gradients implied by the envELA calculations.
-Despite the different time responses of envELA and glacier extension to changes in climate, since the envELA is directly related to temperature and precipitation while the glacier extension has a lag due to ice dynamics, according to Žebre et al. (2021) the envELA variations can be associated with variations of the front position and the effective ELA of glaciers (i.e., the ELA calculated from geodetic or direct glaciological mass balance measurements).
-Also, the envELA calculations allow a more detailed discussion of local differences in the geological reconstructions over the Alpine region. - 360
+The use of high-resolution envELA information produced by the models can therefore integrate the understanding of glacier cycles and extent in the Alps.
+In fact, our palaeoclimate simulations describe the zonal and meridional temperature and precipitation gradients implied by the envELA calculations in great detail.
+Despite the different time responses of envELA and the glacier extension to changes in climate, since the envELA is directly related to temperature and precipitation while the glacier extension has a lag due to ice dynamics, according to Žebre et al. (2021), the envELA variations can be associated with variations in the front position and the effective ELA of glaciers (i.e. the ELA calculated